Welcome to our fabric glossary.

 A strong baste fibre that originates from the leaves of the Agave plant, uses include matting, rope and twine.

-A manufactured polyurethane fabric that can be repeatedly stretched without breaking, and will still recover to its original length. `known for its elasticity.
+A manufactured polyurethane fabric that can be repeatedly stretched without breaking, and will still recover to its original length and is known for its elasticity.

 Suede is the reverse side of the leather hide, it has a napped surface.